-The College is also a Registered Training Organisation for Equine Studies and a horsemanship program which provides tuition to students from ELC through to Year 12.
+The College also has a Hospitality Program, affiliated with the William Angliss Institue and a Equine Studies and a horsemanship program for students from ELC through to Year 12.

 Positive and caring relationships are central to our boarding ethos at Hamilton College.
 Accommodation is twin share in custom built houses set amidst 14 hectares of gardens and playing fields.
 In 2018, new facilities were built specifically for Year 12 students, all with single rooms and a shared ensuite.

-This expasion has increased the boarding house to 150 beds, avaiable to local, intertate and international students.
+This expasion has increased the boarding house to 150 beds, available to local, interstate and international students.